 Percussion massager/massage gun

-Percussion or percussive massagers, also called massage guns, are typically (though not always) gun-shaped devices (hence the name) that use quick and soft vibrations and rapid taps to help shock your muscle fibres.
+Percussion or percussive massagers, also called massage guns, are typically (though not always) gun-shaped devices (hence the name) that use quick and soft vibrations and rapid taps to help shock your muscle fibers.
 This can help alleviate tension and increase the flow of blood to aid in the recovery of sore, tense, and pulled muscles.
 Theragun is one of the most well-known brands in this space with its devices that offer concentrated, deep tissue massages targeted to specific muscle areas.
 The Theragun, and other percussion massagers from brands like Homedics, EZ-X, KiCA, and Hyperice, usually come with a variety of attachments for use on specific parts of the body, from the neck and shoulders right down to the legs and feet.

 Why/when would you use it?